Esri/arcgis-maps-sdk-java-samples/editing/delete-features/README.md

 #Delete Features#
-This sample demonstrates how to delete a `Feature`s to the `FeatureLayer` using a feature service.
+Demonstrates how to delete a Feature from a FeatureLayer using a feature service.

 ##How to use the sample##
-Click on a feature on the Map.
-Click on the delete button to delete the feature.
-An alert should show to confirm the feature is deleted.
+To delete a feature.
+  - click on a feature on the Map
+  - click on the delete button

 ![](DeleteFeatures.png)

 ##How it works##
-To get features from a `ServiceFeatureTable` and remove some of its features:
+To delete a `Feature` from a `ServiceFeatureTable`:

-* Create a ServiceFeatureTable from a URL.
+1. Create a ServiceFeatureTable from a URL.
-* Create a FeatureLayer from the ServiceFeatureTable.
+2. Create a `FeatureLayer` from the ServiceFeatureTable.
-* Select features from the FeatureLayer via `FeatureLayer.selectFeatures()`.
+3. Select features from the FeatureLayer via `FeatureLayer.selectFeatures()`.
-* Remove the selected features from the ServiceFeatureTable using `ServiceFeatureTable.deleteFeaturesAsync()`.
+4. Remove the selected features from the ServiceFeatureTable using `ServiceFeatureTable.deleteFeaturesAsync()`.
-* Update the table on the server using `ServiceFeatureTable.applyEditsAsync()`.
+5. Update the table on the server using `ServiceFeatureTable.applyEditsAsync()`.

 ##Features##
 - ArcGISMap